wxcctechsummit/holcct2100/labslive/lab3.md

 ### 4. Make a test call
 - Login to the agent desktop into `Team_wxcclab` and go to a ready state.
-- Dial the number using your cell.
+- From supervisor's WebEx Calling app, dial the number.
 You should hear the new welcome prompt, press `1` get the call on the agent desktop.
 - Place more test calls and experiment with different options:
   - press `2` - the call should be disconnected
   - provide invalid option - the call should be disconnected